Strategy

 You have no plan for what to say when accused.
 You stumble, contradict yourself, or go silent.
 In a game built on lying, being caught without a lie prepared is amateur hour.

 Fix: Before each day phase, decide on your story.
 What have you "observed"?
 Who do you "suspect" and why?
 Have a reason for every vote you've cast.
-The best Mafia players have a consistent narrative that they've been building since day one.
+The best Werewolf players have a consistent narrative that they've been building since day one.

-Killing the Loudest Player
+Targeting the Loudest Player

 Breaking Character After Night